 Built-in the 14th century, this Gothic-style church is uniquely recognized by the two recognizable black twin spires of different sizes.
 The pointy “horns” thus gave the church the nickname of the “Devil Church.”
 The church originally served as the Old Town Church, dating back to the 11th century.
 It has undergone several renovations by different architects, and the current look was basically completed in the 17th century, with its interior decorated and reworked in a Baroque style.
 It is also believed that the Týn church towers inspired Disney’s Sleeping Beauty castle.

 Unlike many other cathedrals, which usually have a welcoming front door on the façade, finding the entrance of this church is not that easy because it was built on the side behind the Týn School, which stands at the front of the cathedral.

 By Rachel Heller from Rachel’s Ruminations

 Prague’s Old Jewish Cemetery is well known for its unusual appearance, with the gravestones packed close together, almost piled on top of each other.
-There’s a reason for this: over the centuries, the cemetery filled up.
+There’s a reason for this: the cemetery filled up over the centuries.
 Unable to get permission to expand, the Jews of Prague simply reused the same plot of land.
-They would remove the stones from the graves, add a layer of dirt, use that to bury bodies, but replace the removed stones on top and add the new ones.
+They would remove the stones from the graves, add a layer of dirt, and use that to bury bodies, but replace the removed stones on top and add new ones.
 The result is about 12,000 gravestones crowded together on a piece of land that is significantly higher than the surrounding city blocks.

 The graves date from 1439 to 1787, and many are carved prettily with Hebrew lettering or decorative images.
 The graveyard is now part of the Prague Jewish Museum, extending across several other properties: five synagogues and a ceremonial hall in the old Jewish Quarter.
 All of the museum buildings and the graveyard can be visited on a combined ticket.
 Read more about the Prague Jewish Museum here.